PayGreen/api-green-node/README.md

 );
 ```

-STEP 2 : ADD THE WEB ESTIMATE (Only admin can add a carbon estimate)
+STEP 2 : ADD THE WEB ESTIMATE (Only admin can add a carbon footprint)

 ```
     return sdk.carbon